rumbyosei/serverless-affirmations/README.md

 Once stack has finished creating, you can navigate to resources to view all resources created.

-Navigate to the lambda function console to upload the additional code. 'lambda_function.py' file from this repo can be uploaded to the.
-Create a new file in
+Navigate to the lambda function console to upload the additional code. 'lambda_function.py' file from this repo can be uploaded and create a new file called 'affirmations.json' to store the affirmations.
+Feel free to modify that fie with your own favorite